What does an Addiction Counselor in Idaho do? What is Their Job Role?

 Both the CADC and ACADC professional must show proof of at least 6 hours of completion of the Professional and Ethical Responsibilities training that is specific to all substance abuse counseling programs.
 This requirement is a federal and state law that deals with understanding the needs of a substance abuse client and their overall welfare, a minimum understanding of the professional competence required in the field of substance abuse counseling, and a knowledge of the communication needed between substance abuse professionals and the clinics that they refer their clients to for care.

-Before a candidate can receive their full certification, they are considered an Idaho Student of Addiction Studies (ISAS).
+Before a candidate can receive their full substance abuse certification, they are considered an Idaho Student of Addiction Studies (ISAS).
 The ISAS certification was created by the IBADCC in cooperation with the Idaho Dept. of Health and Welfare, and the Idaho IMS Consortiums which helps the state’s educational department to create more personalized learning curriculums.
 The “trainee” title allows for a more individualized assessment of the candidate’s level of knowledge and skillset development as they work in their field of study.
-This is not a title that is recognized by the IC&RC in all states, so it does not qualify a candidate to practice anywhere as a certified trainee except in the state of Idaho.
+This is not a title that is recognized by the IC&RC in all states, so it does not qualify a candidate to practice anywhere as a certified trainee except in Idaho.

 Academic Requirements for ISAS Approval